 This talented milliner has been recognized for her achievement in the field of hat design.
 In 2003, her hat Matisse won “Best of Show” at TLD Designer Center in Westmont, Illinois.
 And in 2006 her hat Go for the Green won the “Hats off to Keeneland” award in Lexington, Kentucky.
 In addition, Polly’s creations have been exhibited throughout the United States, at venues such as Louisville’s Museum of Art and Design and New York’s American Craft Museum.
 Her hats have brought thousands of dollars for charities.
 Most recently, a Polly Singer Custom Design brought $5,000 at auction for Angel Heart Farm, which specializes in equine assisted therapy for children battling chronic and life threatening issues.

 Polly is always featured in the national press.
-Articles about her hats worn to the Kentucky Derby and her unique style have appeared in magazines and newspapers such as People, USA Today, and The Wall Street Journal.
+Articles about her hats worn to the Kentucky Derby and her unique style have appeared in magazines and newspapers such as The Wall Street Journal, People, USA Today, Victoria, Southern Lady, Tea Times and Kentucky Monthly.
 In addition, Polly’s hats have been featured on several national television programs, including ABC’s: The View and Extreme Makeover: Home Edition.
-Numerous celebrities and members of the racing elite are photographed wearing her designs.
+Numerous celebrities and members of the racing elite have been photographed wearing her designs.
 Quite often, many of her hats end up in the Winner’s Circle at the Kentucky Derby.

 Polly Singer makes her home in the Bluegrass Region of Kentucky.
 Polly’s ancestors have lived in Central Kentucky for over seven generations, having lived on land given to the family by Patrick Henry for service in the Revolutionary War.